ThatFatPat/CyberChallenge0x02/README.md

 If we've established that as a baseline, we can try to work from here and find ways to prevent the program from being able to access the real /dev/random, or at least it's random data.

 ### 1st Solution: LD_PRELOAD
+After looking around for a bit, I've stumbled upon a solution.
+The obvious one in this case.
+If we could affect the return values of the syscalls we are using, we can easily control the program.
+The most naive solution would be to work straight from the comparison: **If we can somehow make `strncmp` return 0, we can beat the security of the program.**

+By researching online a little we can easily find references to some mysterious environment variable called LD_PRELOAD.
+A very nice blogpost written by Peter Goldsborough about the topic can be found [here](http://www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/).
+The short and long of it is that LD_PRELOAD is a way of telling the linker that when loading the program, it should first look for symbols it needs in the file specified by LD_PRELOAD, and only then should it try to find the load symbols from other places, such as the C standard library.
+This trick allows us to create our own syscalls, and "hook" a specific syscall from the program.